Guusvanmeerveld/Dust-Mail/packages/server/README.md

 - JWT_EXPIRES: The expiry time in seconds for the JSON webtoken.
 Default: 600
 - ALLOWED_DOMAINS: The domains for the imap servers that the server can fetch, seperated by comma's.
 - PROXY: A boolean value to signify if the server is behind a proxy.
 Default: false
+- PORT: The port the application should run on.
+Default: 3000